-To support its work and help create a common language for the Chapman community in regards to issues of social justice and incidents potentially related to bias, the CCI Education & Resource Team has developed a list of related terms that may help best facilitate dialogue around campus and clarify the team's role.
+To support its work and help create a common language for the Chapman community in regards to issues of social justice and incidents potentially related to bias, the Cross-Cultural Education & Resource Team has developed a list of related terms that may help best facilitate dialogue around campus and clarify the team's role.
 Please note that these definitions are ever-changing, and this list is not in any way meant to be exhaustive.

 » CERT Definitions